 Your home’s equity is, of course, the collateral that secures the loan.
 You as the borrower never have to repay the loan because nothing comes due till you die or sell the house.
 When either of these two happens, your home will be sold, and the proceeds will go directly to the lender to pay off the principal, interest, insurance, and fees.
 If one or more of the heirs chooses and is able, they can pay off the mortgage so that they can keep the home.

-How a Reverse Mortgage Can Help Long Island Homeowners
+How a Reverse Mortgage Can Help Babylon and Surrounding Areas Homeowners

-A reverse mortgage can help Long Island homeowners in several ways, including providing:
+A reverse mortgage can help Babylon and Surrounding Areas homeowners in several ways, including providing: